GoogleChrome/web.dev/src/site/content/en/patterns/web-vitals-patterns/infinite-scroll/infinite-scroll/index.md

 The [Intersection Observer
 API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API)
-is performant way of monitoring the position and visibility of page page elements.
+is a performant way of monitoring the position and visibility of page elements.
 This design is implemented using two separate intersertion observers:
 - `listObserver` observes the position of the `#infinite-scroll-button` that is located at the end of the infinite scroll list.
 When the button is nearing the